truongsonghiep/journey-to-the-west/chapter_001.md

 In his hands he held a fine steel ax;
 A sturdy rope coiled round and round his load.
 In breaking pines or chopping trees
-Where‟s the man to equal him?
+Where's the man to equal him?
 The Monkey King drew near and called out:
 “Reverend immortal!
 Your disciple raises his hands.”
 The woodcutter was so flustered that he dropped his ax as he turned to return the